scionproto/scion/doc/ColibriDesign.rst

 Design Requirements
 -------------------
 #.
-The monitoring computes the bandwidth usage per segment reservation.
+The monitoring computes the bandwidth usage per E2E reservation.
-   It relies on deriving the segment reservation ID for each packet without keeping any state.
+   This relies on the control-plane not invalidating any reservation until its expiration time (what is valid in the data-plane is valid in the control-plane).
+   The monitoring system must be able to catch E2E reservations over-usage and double usage with high probability, without keeping any state.
 #.
 The border router must validate and forward the packets very quickly.
    For this, as mentioned before, we have only one COLIBRI packet type, and no hop-by-hop extensions.
 This means that the control-plane traffic